bartbutenaers/node-red-contrib-http-proxy/README.md

   },
 }
 ```
 Indeed when a request is forwarded by one or more proxy servers, the target host can only see (via the 'origin') the *last* server hostname/ipaddress.
-The XFH header contains a (comma separated list) of *all* hostnames/ipaddresses, which allows the target host to determine the route that the request has traversed.
+The XFH header contains a (comma separated list) of *all* hostnames/ipaddresses, which allows the target host to determine the route that the request has traversed:
+   *"<client ip address>, <proxy 1 ip address>, <proxy 2 ip address> ..."*

 Remark: always be aware that the content of this field might be incomplete or incorrect ...

 ## TODO's
 + This is an experimental node, so I have to add all kind of options (see list [here](https://github.com/http-party/node-http-proxy#options)).
 + When the resource cannot be found, a 404 error will occur as expected.
 However the URL of the target host appears in the browser, but we would like the URL of the Node-RED host to appear ...
 + Implement timeout handling
 + Test performance on an RPI3
++ Test and explain "Pass the absolute URL as path (proxying to proxy)"